codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/1typecheck-data/README.md

+# Chapter 3: Add data that is type checked to the project

+## Objectives

+- Add data to the project
+- Define an interface to indicate the type of the data

+## Steps

+1. Define an interface for uses person interface to ensure data initialized in ngont is valid

 create a model using ng g m album <--confirm this and put into a directory called albums (might want to add a list of properties for them to add to the model, json data contains more complex model and missing elements)